Panacea Financial, a division of Primis Bank, deposit products:

 MANAGING FEDERAL LOAN SERVICERS

-As with many government programs, working with the program’s servicers can be tedious and there have been numerous complaints18 about the administration of PSLF.
-You will have to complete annual forms19 and be sure your payment count is being tallied correctly.
-You will want to keep meticulous records because even a single month of extra payment unnecessarily could cost thousands of dollars.
+As with many government programs, working with the program’s servicers can be tedious and there have been numerous complaints about the administration of PSLF.
+You will have to complete annual forms and be sure your payment count is being tallied correctly.
+You will want to keep meticulous records because even a single month of extra payment unnecessarily could cost you thousands of dollars.

 GIVE UP HIGHER INCOME